-We use other organizations to help us provide our services and improve them, including:
+We use other trusted organisations who have provided GDPR compliance assurances to help us deliver our services and improve them, including:

 Where we need to share information with our third party providers, we give them only the minimum amount they need to provide services to us and you.
 Those we share your information with, in these circumstances, are not allowed to use it to try to sell their own services to you.